NourSewafy/Project-OS/README.md

-# discussing the idea with Animation video 😊
+# Discussing the idea with Animation video 😊

 Because of the limited size of uploading this file on github we uploaded it in a google drive file uou can check it below 👇